Starting a business

 Other possible business structures

 This is a variation of a company structure that lets you offset any losses incurred in running your business against personal income from other sources (such as investments).
 It requires applying to Inland Revenue for special tax status.
-However, other taxation implications are quite complex, so you should discuss this option with your accountant or solicitor before making any decisions.
+An LTC must be a New Zealand tax resident company, it must not have more than five owners and it must not be a flat (ie. apartment) owning company.
+You should discuss this option with your accountant or solicitor before making any decisions.

-For more information on LAQC companies visit Inland Revenue.
+For more information on LTC companies visit Inland Revenue.

-Trading Trusts can offer benefits, but they are complicated and require expert advice.
-Discuss this option with your accountant and your lawyer to see if it is more appropriate for your needs than the business structures outlined above.
+A trading trust is a trust that carries on a business.
+This structure can offer benefits, but it is complicated and requires expert advice.
+Discuss the option with your accountant and your lawyer to see if it is more appropriate for your needs than the business structures outlined above.

 A co-operative business is owned and democratically controlled by its shareholder/members.
 The shareholders/members contribute the prime capital for the business and share in the profits of the business in proportion to their participation: the greater the participation, the larger the proportion of profits.